prismicio/prismic-client/README.md

 #### Bundling
 Webpack should work as is.
-If using Rollup remember and targeting browsers remember to turn on the browser flag in the [resolver options](https://github.com/rollup/plugins/tree/master/packages/node-resolve#browser)
+If using Rollup and targeting browsers remember to turn on the browser flag in the [resolver options](https://github.com/rollup/plugins/tree/master/packages/node-resolve#browser)
 ```js
 // rollup.config.js
 import resolve from '@rollup/plugin-node-resolve';